-S.No Issues Discussed Reply from Public Remarks noise pollution etc. minimum.
-5 Presence of any historical/cultural site in the vicinity There is no historical/cultural site in the vicinity of the subproject. - 6 Presence of any protected area/wetland in or adjoining the construction site.
+S.N Issues Discussed Reply from Public Remarks 1 Awareness and extent of knowledge about the subproject Generally all the people consulted were well aware about the proposed subproject.
+Public consultation in different forms like one to one consultation, circulations of questionnaire, group discussions etc need to be a continuous process 2 Information on the benefits of the subproject in terms of economic and environmental enhancement People are fed up with existing un hygienic raw water transmission and wanted that the subproject may be executed on a fast track so that this problem is eliminated.
+In addition people belong to labour force wanted that they shall be provided employment during the subproject execution.
+It needs to be ensured that the contracting firm for the subproject employees to the maximum possible extent the local work force during the execution of the subproject.
+3 Information on perceived benefits from the proposed subproject including reduction in water logging in rainy seasons.
+People in general were very enthusiastic about the benefits of the subproject in terms of hygienic raw water transmission and also an improvement in the environmental quality. - 4 Information on perceived losses from the proposed subproject during execution stage in terms of increase in traffic congestion, air and noise pollution etc. People wanted that an efficient traffic management plan shall be in place before the construction works are started so that problems like traffic congestion, air and noise pollution shall be contained to the minimum.
+Practical and efficient traffic management plan needs to be put in place before the start of construction works 5 Presence of any historical/cultural site in the vicinity There is no historical/cultural site in the vicinity of the subproject. - 6 Presence of any protected area/wetland in or adjoining the construction site.
 There is no protected area/wetland in the subproject vicinity.
 8 Information on economic development in generation of direct employment during the execution of the subproject People were well aware about the benefits of the subproject and in addition people at large were aware about the fact that during the execution of the subproject a large number of skilled/semi-skilled people shall get employment and thus were very eager about the start of project work